datavorous/GrudgePixel/README.md

 ## Contact

-For support or inquiries, please create an issue.
+For support or inquiries, please create an issue or [email](river.shallow631@passinbox.com) me.